Formalities

 Highly Skilled Migrant: one stop service

 If you are a highly skilled migrant (the term used by the IND is kennismigrant), your employer will arrange the registration for you, your partner and your children.
 Once you receive approval from the Immigration and Naturalization Service (IND) for your ‘highly skilled migrant’ status, a combined appointment will be scheduled for you to pick up your residence permit and register at the municipality.
-This will be organised via the Rotterdam Expat Centre; you or your employer can make an appointment here.
+This will be organised via the Rotterdam International Center (formerly Rotterdam Expat Centre); you or your employer can make an appointment here.

 Deregistration